margarytaz/margarytaz/README.md

 ### 🚀 About Me

 I'm a data enthusiast with a diverse background, currently transitioning into the exciting world of Data Science through dedicated online learning.
-My academic background includes **fashion and management studies (with a focus on sustainable fashion)**.
+My academic background includes Business Management and Fashion studies.

-My professional experience in **e-commerce and B2B environments** has further solidified my conviction in the transformative power of data.
+My professional experience in e-commerce and B2B environments has further solidified my conviction in the transformative power of data.
 I've seen firsthand how competent analytics drives business value, optimizes operations, and enhances decision-making.
-This unique blend has equipped me with a strong understanding of global markets, supply chains, and consumer behavior, and I've seen firsthand how competent analytics drives business value.

-I'm currently improving my skills in:
-* **Data Analysis & Visualization:** Extracting meaningful patterns and presenting them clearly.
-* **Statistical Analysis:** Applying statistical methods to test hypotheses and draw sound conclusions.
-* **Data Cleaning & Preparation:** Ensuring data quality and readiness for any analytical task.
-* **SQL & Database Management:** Designing schemas and performing data manipulation in BigQuery.
-* **Python Programming:** Developing functional scripts and analytical notebooks.

 ### 🌟 Featured Projects